calvinmetcalf/SQLdown/README.md

 npm install --save sqldown
 ```

-Also it doens't come with any of the database backends so you need to install those yourself, one of
+Also it doesn't come with any of the database backends so you need to install those yourself, one of

 ```bash
 npm install --save sqlite3